DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-07-hw-genetic-circuits-part-ii/_index.md

   Draw a diagram for an intracellular multilayer perceptron where layer 1 outputs an endoribonuclease that regulates a fluorescent protein output in layer 2.

 <img src="w7.png"><br>

+## Assignment Part 2: Fungal Materials
+1. What are some examples of existing fungal materials and what are they used for?
+What are their advantages and disadvantages over traditional counterparts?

+**Mycelium‑based materials already appear in several commercial forms, including packaging foams, leather alternatives, and structural composites.
+Mycelium packaging replaces Styrofoam for protective shipping materials and offers advantages such as biodegradability, low‑energy production, and compostability, though it lacks the water resistance and mechanical strength of plastics.
+Mycelium leather products, used in clothing and upholstery, provide an animal‑free and lower‑carbon alternative to traditional leather but still fall short in durability.
+More structurally oriented mycelium materials—such as bricks, insulation panels, and molded foams—are used for building, furniture, and consumer goods.
+These materials are lightweight, fire‑resistant, and easily shaped, but they generally require controlled growth conditions and have lower strength and moisture resistance than conventional construction materials.**

+2. What might you want to genetically engineer fungi to do and why?
+What are the advantages of doing synthetic biology in fungi as opposed to bacteria?

+**Fungi could be engineered to produce stronger, more water‑resistant mycelium materials, degrade pollutants like plastics or heavy metals, secrete valuable enzymes, or grow functional materials such as conductive composites.
+Engineering fungi is attractive because their natural mycelial networks already form robust 3D structures, making them ideal living scaffolds for materials.
+They also possess eukaryotic machinery, allowing them to fold and secrete complex proteins that bacteria cannot handle.
+Fungi grow on cheap agricultural waste, tolerate harsh environmental conditions, and generate diverse metabolites, giving them far greater versatility than bacterial systems.
+Overall, synthetic biology in fungi enables the creation of advanced, sustainable materials and bioprocesses that would be difficult or impossible to achieve in bacteria.**